Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Related Work

 \subsection{Pluggable Pretrained Models}

-Pluggable methods aim to control the generation behavior of pretrained models without optimizing model parameters~\cite{Dathathri:2020:PPLM,Yang:2021:FUDGE,Liu:2021:Dexperts}, which can effectively avoid catastrophic forgetting.
-Some works propose to use parametric plugins.
-Bapna and Firat \cite{Bapna:2019:Adapter}; Houlsby et al. \cite{Houlsby:2019:Adapter} insert some adapters between pretrained layers and Li and Liang \cite{Li:2021:Prefix} prepend some trainable vectors before the hidden states in attention modules.
-Hu et al. \cite{Hu:2022:LoRA} leverage learnable pairs of rank decomposition matrices to steer pretrained models.
-Retrieval-augmented models can also be treated as pluggable methods, which augment the model with non-parametric memory. $k$NN-MT~\cite{Khandelwal:2021:kNNMT} combines the model prediction and retrieval-based distribution at the output layer.
-Borgeaud et al. \cite{Chaudhuri:2022:Retro} build a chunk-level memory for language modeling.
-Chen et al. \cite{Chen:2022:Augmenting} encode questions and answers into key-value pairs for question answering.
-In this work, our goal is to combine the merits of both parametric and non-parametric plugins.
-We propose a new type of memory for machine translation, which explicitly considers the alignment between source and target phrases of different granularities.
+Pluggable methods aim to control the generation behavior of pretrained models without optimizing model parameters~\cite{Dathathri:2020:PPLM,Yang:2021:FUDGE,Liu:2021:Dexperts}.
+Some works propose to use parametric plugins, with \citet{Bapna:2019:Adapter} and \citet{Houlsby:2019:Adapter} inserting some adapters, \citet{Li:2021:Prefix} prepending some trainable vectors, and \citet{Hu:2022:LoRA} leveraging low-rank decomposition of matrices.
+Retrieval-augmented models, also treated as pluggable methods, augment the model with non-parametric memory. $k$NN-MT~\cite{Khandelwal:2021:kNNMT} combines the model prediction and retrieval distribution at the output layer. \citet{Chaudhuri:2022:Retro} build a chunk-level memory for language modeling. \citet{Chen:2022:Augmenting} encode questions and answers into key-value pairs for question answering.
+In this work, we aim to combine the merits of both parametric and non-parametric plugins and propose a new type of memory for NMT, which explicitly considers the phrases of different granularities.